asmateus/chatbot/README.md

 * rabbitmq (see [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-manage-rabbitmq) to install)
 * redis (easy install: `sudo apt-get install redis-server`)

-To wrap up, head to `chatbot` sub-directory and run the `setup` script:
+Do not forget to start/enable the respective services.
+Finally, head to `chatbot` sub-directory and run the `setup` script:

     python setup.py

 This will create configuration files, make database migrations and create a user for our bot.

-## Configuration
-There is no need to configure anything, as the source code you received contains the configuration file `configs.json` at `chatbot/config`.
-However this is an edge case, the application normally searches first the `/opt/chatbot/` directory for such a configuration file.
-This file is private, and is included in the `.gitignore`.

 ## Usage
-Once in the `chatbot` root directory, head to the sub-directory `chatbot` and start the Django server:
+To start the webserver (from the project root directory):

     cd chatbot
     python manage.py runserver